kadena-io/pact/docs/pact-reference.md

 ### Keyset Predicates {#keyset-predicates}

-A keyset predicate references a function by optionally-qualified name which will compare the public keys in the keyset to the key or keys used to sign the blockchain message.
+A keyset predicate references a function by its (optionally qualified) name which will compare the public keys in the keyset to the key or keys used to sign the blockchain message.
 The function accepts two arguments, "count" and "matched", where "count" is the number of keys in the keyset and "matched" is how many keys on the message signature matched a keyset key.